A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 2.A.1.3.
 Prioritize your systems and applications based on risk.

-If manually identifying and mapping personal information in your infrastructure is too daunting a task, there exists on the market several third-party software applications that automatically scan your business systems to identify instances of personal data.
+If manually identifying and mapping personal information in your infrastructure is too daunting a task, several third-party software applications on the market automatically scan your business systems to identify instances of personal data.
 Popular examples include:

-OneTrust — a comprehensive privacy management technology platform that helps organisations demonstrate accountability and compliance with global regulations like GDPR.
+OneTrust — a comprehensive privacy management technology platform that helps organizations demonstrate accountability and compliance with global regulations like GDPR.

-The end result for step 2 should be a functioning, centralized data inventory that can serve as a record for the data processing activities your business conducts.
+The result for step 2 should be a functioning, centralized data inventory that can serve as a record for your business’s data processing activities.

-Step 3 will walk you through how to create a CCPA-compliant privacy policy, cookie policy and opt-out mechanism.
+Step 3 will create a CCPA-compliant privacy policy, cookie policy, and opt-out mechanism.

 At a high level, your Privacy Policy must include:

-Since this is a practical guide, we will share the practical option.
-There are many websites that allow you to generate a privacy policy using solely your business contact information and the data you collect.
+Since this is a practical guide, we will share a suitable option.
+Many websites allow you to generate a privacy policy using solely your business contact information and the data you collect.

 We recommend the following:

-Once you have all the policy generated, send it to your legal team for review.
-Be sure that this policy accurately includes all the categories of data you collect, how you process and collect it, why, and if you sell it.
-Most of the time, your legal team will not have specific knowledge into your data processing activities so they will not be able to correct them.
+Once you have all the policies generated, send them to your legal team for review.
+Be sure that this policy accurately includes all the categories of data you collect, how you process and assemble it, why, and if you sell it.
+Most of the time, your legal team will not have specific knowledge of your data processing activities, so they will not be able to correct them.

 Most commonly, the Privacy Policy is placed in the following locations:

-You must also place a link to the Privacy Policy, and any associated Terms of Service, in any and all places where your company collects personal information.
-Be it, newsletter email sign-ups, SMS opt-ins, and even in-person event registrations.
+You must also place a link to the Privacy Policy, and any associated Terms of Service, in any places where your company collects personal information.
+Be its newsletter, email sign-ups, SMS opt-ins, or even in-person event registrations.

-The CCPA requires businesses notify consumers before or at the point of data collection that the business wants permission to collect this data.
+The CCPA requires businesses to notify consumers before or at the data collection point that the business wants permission to collect this data.
 (Notify, but not get consent, as the GDPR mandates) — In CCPA speak, this is known as the Right to Disclosure.

-The first step is to gather information on all the cookies for each of your site pages, identify who owns them (whether internal or third party), and describe what the cookie does with personal information.
+The first step is to gather information on all the cookies for each of your site pages, identify who owns them (internal or third party), and describe what the cookie does with personal information.

 Depending on the size of your company and how many teams have access to your site code, this task could vary in complexity.
 Below is a step-by-step process of how you can gather all the necessary information regarding your company’s use of cookies.

-Once you have a full list of the cookies you collect and for what purpose, you can either include this information in your Privacy Policy, or draft a standalone Cookie Policy.
+Once you have a complete list of the cookies, you collect and for what purpose, you can either include this information in your Privacy Policy or draft a standalone Cookie Policy.

 When a user lands on your site, you must notify them of the collection of cookies immediately.
 Common practice is to include a cookie banner — the pop-up that appears on most websites informing you of their collection of cookies.